What Is Firmographic Data?

 Clearbit

-Clearbit focuses on real-time data enrichment for marketing teams.
-The platform automatically appends firmographic and demographic data to leads as they enter your system through forms or other channels.
+Clearbit focuses on real-time data enrichment for marketing and RevOps teams.
+The platform automatically appends firmographic and demographic data to leads as they enter your system through forms, API calls, or other inbound channels without requiring manual data entry.

-Native integration with HubSpot, Marketo, and Salesforce means enrichment happens without manual data entry.
-Clearbit's API processes enrichment requests for form fills, email captures, and CRM updates.
-The platform shortens web forms by pre-filling company information based on email domain or IP address.
+Native integrations with HubSpot, Marketo, and Salesforce mean enrichment happens inline with existing workflows.
+Clearbit's API processes enrichment requests for form fills, email captures, and CRM updates at scale.
+A practical use case: shortening web forms by pre-filling company information based on email domain or IP address, which reduces friction and improves conversion rates on high-intent pages.

-Clearbit Reveal identifies companies visiting your website even when visitors don't fill out forms.
-This enables account-based advertising and sales outreach to engaged accounts.
-The enrichment engine pulls from 250+ data sources to build complete company profiles with continuous updates.
+Clearbit Reveal identifies companies visiting your website even when visitors do not complete a form.
+This enables account-based advertising and proactive sales outreach to engaged accounts before they raise their hand.
+The enrichment engine draws from 250+ data sources to build company profiles with continuous updates.

 Real-time enrichment API